tensorflow/docs/site/en/api_docs/python/tf/glorot_uniform_initializer.md

 )
 ```

-DEPRECATED FUNCTION ARGUMENT VALUES
+DEPRECATED FUNCTION ARGUMENTS

-Warning: SOME ARGUMENT VALUES ARE DEPRECATED: `(distribution='normal')`.
+Warning: SOME ARGUMENTS ARE DEPRECATED: `(dtype)`.
 They will be removed in a future version.
 Instructions for updating:
-`normal` is a deprecated alias for `truncated_normal`
+Call initializer instance with the dtype argument instead of passing it to the constructor